-At the Heritage Foundation centre in Moak Sharif, Yasmeen Lari has been working to preserve traditional ways of building.
-The centre was set up by Yasmeen and her team in 2005 and has evolved to include a women's centre, a small learning centre for children and a clinic to provide health care for the residents of the village.
+At the Heritage Foundation in Moak Sharif, Yasmeen Lari has been working to preserve traditional ways of building.
+The centre was set up by Yasmeen and her team in 2005 and has evolved to include a women's centre, a small learning centre for children and a clinic to provide healthcare for the residents of the village.

 Yasmeen believes that her role as an architect should not be restricted to designing houses and buildings.
 Instead, things should grow in an integrated way.

 While I was there, they managed to get the government school, once barely functioning, in working order.
-Women from the village had organised themselves into a 'mothers committee' to oversee the school's daily operations.
-And after I returned to India, every once in a while, Yasmeen would call and explain, with great delight, something new they were experimenting with – organic farming, bio fertilizers and natural soaps.
+Women from the village had organised themselves into a "mothers' committee" to oversee the school's daily operations.
+And after I returned to India, every once in a while, Yasmeen would call and explain, with great delight, something new they were experimenting with – organic farming, bio-fertilisers and natural soaps.

 Through the making of this film I realised that building the "earth way" means fluidity, not concreteness.
 It means working with the community, integrating it with structures of support and togetherness.
 Building homes, for Yasmeen, is about situating them.
 She guides her team to create this kind of space.
 Traditional, yes, but by no means can this approach be deemed irrelevant.